Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

-\item Recall that, especially in the $\gamma =1$ regime, there are a number of non-rigorous \cite{Karimi:2018} and rigorous results (most comprehensively in \cite{jordan2013geometric}) for degree distribution asymptotics.
-We will show that, in the finite attribute setting, given a model $\scrP(1, \mvpi, \kappa)$, there is a {\bf specific} (and easily computable) choice of $\mvnu = \mvnu(\mvpi, \kappa)$ so that for the corresponding model class $\scrU(1, \mvnu, \kappa)$, ${\mvpi}_\infty(1, \mvnu, \kappa) = \mvpi$.
+\item {\bf Resolvability and transferring asymptotics from $\scrU$ to $\scrP$: } Now compare \eqref{eqn:mvpi-convg} and \eqref{eqn:913} describing properties of $\scrU$ to \eqref{eqn:726} and \eqref{eqn:912old} describing dynamics of $\scrP$ suggesting that, if one can choose $\mvnu$ for $\scrU$ appropriately so that the limit attribute distribution for $\scrU$ namely ${\mvpi}_\infty$ is the same $\mvpi$ for model class $\scrP$ then asymptotically the evolutionary dynamics of $\scrU$ are close to the dynamics of $\scrP$.
+In the $\gamma =1$ regime, we will show that, in the finite attribute setting, given a model $\scrP(1, \mvpi, \kappa)$, there is a {\bf specific} (and easily computable) choice of $\mvnu = \mvnu(\mvpi, \kappa)$ so that for the corresponding model class $\scrU(1, \mvnu, \kappa)$, ${\mvpi}_\infty(1, \mvnu, \kappa) = \mvpi$.
 What is perhaps surprising is that the {\bf local weak limit} of $\scrP(1, \mvpi, \kappa)$ is {\bf exactly} the same as $\scrU(1, \mvnu(\mvpi,\kappa), \kappa)$.
-Thus asymptotics for the technically challenging $\scrP$ model are closely captured by a mathematically more tractable network model $\scrU$ leading to the following path to derive rigorous results for the model class $\scrP$:
+Thus asymptotics for the technically challenging $\scrP$ model are closely captured by a mathematically more tractable network model $\scrU$ leading to a general path for deriving rigorous results for the model class $\scrP$ sketched in Figure \ref{fig:label}.